Burningstone91/smart-home-setup/README.md

 ## Presence Detection <a name="presence-detection" href="https://github.com/Burningstone91/smart-home-setup#presence-detection"></a>

 ### Basic Explanation of Setup
-I use the [person integration](https://www.home-assistant.io/integrations/person/) from Home Assistant to combine a bluetooth device tracker (device attached to my keys) and a gps device tracker (my phone).
+I use the [person integration](https://www.home-assistant.io/integrations/person/) from Home Assistant to combine a bluetooth device tracker (FitBit), a magnet attached to the keys in combination with a Xiaomi Door sensor (awesome idea I got from James Callaghan [Smart key hook](https://github.com/jcallaghan/home-assistant-config/issues/141) and a GPS device tracker (my phone).
 The docs give a detailed explanation on how the location is determined when multiple device trackers are used.
-Long story short, when I'm at home, my position is determined first by keys and then by phone.
-When I'm not home, my position is determined first by phone then by keys.
+Long story short, when I'm at home, my position is determined first by keys and the bluetooth device trackers and then by the GPS location of the phone.
+When I'm not home, my position is determined first by the GPS location of the phone, then by keys and the bluetooth device trackers.

 I use the phone device tracker together with the [zone integration](https://www.home-assistant.io/integrations/zone/) from Home Assistant to show in which place (work, grocery store, etc.) we are, when we are not home.
 This is reflected in the state of the person.